cristianortiz/search_pixabay/README.md

 # Search images from Pixabay API in React

-## Small projects, connects to Pixabay API and retrived images according to search terms inputs by the user, then format and paginate those results
+## Small project, connects to Pixabay API and retrived images according to search terms inputs by the user, then format and paginate those results

 ## Highlights